The Bankrate promise

 What information do the credit bureaus collect?

-The credit bureaus include an array of information that helps them determine your creditworthiness and assign you a credit score.
-Information they compile typically includes identifying information, like your name, addresses (past and present), Social Security number and date of birth, as well as information on the accounts you have had, balances you owe and payments you have made.
+The credit bureaus monitor an array of information that helps them determine your creditworthiness and then assign you a credit score.
+Data they compile typically includes identifying information, like your name, addresses (past and present), Social Security number and date of birth, as well as information on the accounts you have had, balances you owe and payments you have made.
 They also collect the following information:

 - Current and past credit accounts